DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

 #### Important Dialogue
 - Important dialogue is stuff that the player really needs to know in order to understand the story, the world, or their character.
 - There should be a clear indication to the player that this dialogue is important or at least more significant than other dialogue.
-	- Kinda like how in a lot of RPGs, dialogue from important quest lines are
+	- Kinda like how in a lot of RPGs, dialogue lines from important quest lines are usually voiced, but lines from side quests or random NPCs are usually not voiced.
+The player knows to pay more attention when they hear a voice.
+-

 #### Fluff Dialogue